antonfirsov/docs/2015/07-dotnet46-rtm/dotnet46-rtm.md

 Debugger Improvements
 ---------------------

-Visual Studio 2015 addresses many requests that you have made for improving your debugging life, such as [lambda debugging](http://blogs.msdn.com/b/visualstudioalm/archive/2014/11/12/support-for-debugging-lambda-expressions-with-visual-studio-2015.aspx), [Edit and Continue (EnC) improvements](http://blogs.msdn.com/b/visualstudioalm/archive/2015/02/23/enc-improvements-for-net-debugging-in-visual-studio-2015.aspx), [child-process debugging](http://blogs.msdn.com/b/visualstudioalm/archive/2014/11/24/introducing-the-child-process-debugging-power-tool.aspx), as well revamp core experiences such as [powerful breakpoint configuration](http://blogs.msdn.com/b/visualstudioalm/archive/2014/10/06/new-breakpoint-configuration-experience.aspx) and introduce a [new Exceptions Settings tool window](http://blogs.msdn.com/b/visualstudioalm/archive/2015/02/23/the-new-exception-settings-window-in-visual-studio-2015.aspx).
+Visual Studio 2015 addresses many requests that you have made for improving your debugging life, such as [lambda debugging](http://blogs.msdn.com/b/visualstudioalm/archive/2014/11/12/support-for-debugging-lambda-expressions-with-visual-studio-2015.aspx), [Edit and Continue (EnC) improvements](http://blogs.msdn.com/b/visualstudioalm/archive/2015/02/23/enc-improvements-for-net-debugging-in-visual-studio-2015.aspx), [child-process debugging](http://blogs.msdn.com/b/visualstudioalm/archive/2014/11/24/introducing-the-child-process-debugging-power-tool.aspx), as well as revamping core experiences such as [powerful breakpoint configuration](http://blogs.msdn.com/b/visualstudioalm/archive/2014/10/06/new-breakpoint-configuration-experience.aspx) and introduces a [new Exceptions Settings tool window](http://blogs.msdn.com/b/visualstudioalm/archive/2015/02/23/the-new-exception-settings-window-in-visual-studio-2015.aspx).

 We also pushed the state of the art by integrating performance tooling into the debugger with [PerfTips](http://blogs.msdn.com/b/visualstudioalm/archive/2014/08/18/perftips-performance-information-at-a-glance-while-debugging-with-visual-studio.aspx) and the [all new Diagnostic Tools window](http://blogs.msdn.com/b/visualstudioalm/archive/2015/01/16/diagnostic-tools-debugger-window-in-visual-studio-2015.aspx) which includes the [redesigned IntelliTrace](http://blogs.msdn.com/b/visualstudioalm/archive/2015/01/16/intellitrace-in-visual-studio-ultimate-2015.aspx) for historical debugging and the [Memory Usage tool](http://blogs.msdn.com/b/visualstudioalm/archive/2014/11/13/memory-usage-tool-while-debugging-in-visual-studio-2015.aspx).